lawrenceevalyn/THE-DISS/README.md

 ### My horrible MARC > OpenRefine workflow

-Tools > Export Tab Delimited Data choose commas as delimiter
+Tools > Export > Export Tab Delimited Records choose commas as delimiter
 Make sure to select fields / subfields!!!
 (can "load" settings to grab the same fields as previously; "basics" settings are just 100 and 260, to get author and publisher.)